Rashmi-Bansal35/C-Programming-Practice/README.md

 # C Programming Practice

 Welcome!
 This repository contains my solutions to 100+ C programming questions, organized by topic and progressing from beginner to more than intermediate level.
+Whether you're a student, preparing for interviews, or just looking to improve your C skills, you'll find a wide variety of problems here.

+---

+## 📚 Challenge Source

+These 100+ C programming practice questions are inspired by the [KG Coding Classes YouTube Channel](https://www.youtube.com/@KGCodingClasses), where this challenge was originally shared.
+I took on this challenge and solved each problem independently to strengthen my understanding of C programming.

+If you’re interested in learning C or want to try the challenge yourself, check out the original video and try solving the problems on your own before reviewing my solutions!

+---

+## 🔍 Topics Covered

+- Variables, Data Types & Input/Output
+- Instructions, Expressions & Operators
+- Decision Control Structures
+- Iteration & Loop Control Structures
+- Functions & Recursion
+- Pointers
+- Data Types & Storage Classes

+---

 ## 📁 Folder Structure